Case File · San Bernardino County, California

 'Stop Wonder Inn' Campaign

-An opposition campaign with a name is a qualitatively different animal than scattered neighborhood complaints.
-'Stop Wonder Inn' had an identity, a social media presence, and a unified message.
+An opposition campaign with a name is materially different from scattered neighborhood complaints.
+'Stop Wonder Inn' had an identity, a public online presence, and a unified message.
 That transforms a planning hearing into a political event — and county commissioners respond accordingly.

 The Rural Trap